iZhenius/KnowledgeNotes/README.md

     }
     ```

-- #### Implementing the Callable Interface
+3. #### Implementing the Callable Interface

    To create the thread, a `Runnable` is required.
 To obtain the result, a `Future` is required.

    The Java library has the concrete type `FutureTask`, which implements `Runnable` and `Future`, combining both
    functionality conveniently.
 A `FutureTask` can be created by providing its constructor with a `Callable`.
 Then
    the `FutureTask` object is provided to the constructor of `Thread` to create the `Thread` object.
-Thus, **indirectly**
+Thus, indirectly,
-  , the thread is created with a
+   the thread is created with a `Callable`.
+For further emphasis, note that **there is no way to create the thread
-  `Callable`.
-For further emphasis, note that **there is no way to create the thread directly with a Callable**.
+   directly with a Callable**.

     ```java
     public class CallableExample implements Callable {

-        public Object call() throws Exception {
+        public Object call() {

             Random generator = new Random();
             Integer randomNumber = generator.nextInt(5);